-|Day before Independence Day||July 3||N/A||July 3|
+|Day before Independence Day||July 3||July 3|

-|Day following Thanksgiving||November 28||November 27||November 25|
+|Day following Thanksgiving||November 24||November 23|

-Crossing Session orders will be accepted beginning at 1:00 p.m. for continuous executions until 1:30 p.m. on these dates.
+Crossing session orders will be accepted beginning at 1:00 p.m. for continuous executions until 1:30 p.m. on these dates.

-While not explicitly detailed in the stock market holiday schedule year after year, the exchanges will also observe moments of silence in commemoration of certain historic events (e.g. on September 11, 2006, it observed the five-year anniversary of 9/11 by closing from 9:29 a.m. to 9:30 a.m.).
+While not explicitly detailed in the annual stock market holidays schedule, the exchanges will also observe moments of silence in commemoration of certain historic events (e.g. on September 11, 2006, it observed the five-year anniversary of the 9/11 attacks by closing from 9:29 a.m. to 9:30 a.m.).
 These observances will often not be accompanied by a halt of trading.

-Not Quite NYSE Holidays, but…
+Not Quite NYSE Holidays, But…

 Extraordinary market volatility has also had its effect on the NYSE schedule.
-On October 19, 1987, the Dow Jones Industrial Average (DJIA) dropped 508 points, a 22.6% loss in a single day.
+On October 19, 1987, the Dow Jones Industrial Average (DJIA) dropped 508 points, which was a 22.6% loss in a single day.
 Officials invoked the “circuit breaker” rule (Rule 80B) to halt all trading.

 Under the revised Rule 80B, trigger points were set to signal halts in trading.
-These triggers were hit only once; this occurred on October 27, 1997, when the DJIA was down 350 points at 2:35 p.m. and 550 points at 3:30 p.m., shutting down the market for the remainder of the day.
+These triggers were hit only once.
+This occurred on October 27, 1997—when the DJIA was down 350 points at 2:35 p.m. and 550 points at 3:30 p.m.—shutting down the market for the remainder of the day.